HenkKin/Identifiers.AspNetCore/README.md

 ### Summary

-The Identifiers.AspNetCore library is an extensions on [Identifiers](https://github.com/HenkKin/Identifiers/).
+The Identifiers.AspNetCore library is an extension on [Identifiers](https://github.com/HenkKin/Identifiers/).

 This library is Cross-platform, supporting `netstandard2.1`.